Decreasing Term Life Insurance Explained: Policies & Quotes

 Even someone without a spouse or children should consider this policy if there are other surviving family members.
 It would be unfair to saddle them with debt that is not their own.
 Providing enough money to repay existing debts is the considerate thing to do.

 Choosing the Correct Policy

-The coverage level should also reflect enough money to repay other debts like credit card balances, auto loans, personal loans, and providing extra cash for survivors to apply toward living expenses.
-Adults with minor children should also include enough money to cover day care and higher education expenses.
+The coverage level should also reflect enough money to repay debts like credit card balances, auto loans, and personal loans and provide extra cash for survivors to apply toward living expenses.
+Adults with minor children should also include enough money to cover daycare and higher education expenses.

 Pros and Cons of Decreasing Term Life Policies

 A decreasing term life plan is cheaper than regular term life insurance.
 This makes it more affordable to consumers who want to leave enough money to repay a mortgage or another large debt.

 As the balance on this debt decreases year after year, so does the lump sum payout provided upon the death of the insured.
 Options like critical illness insurance and a terminal illness clause can be added to the plan to cover other health-related situations.